ziapeltagames/six-winters/docs/RULES.md

 * Random threat increase amount, based on highest difficulty of obstacle in set?
 * Should players be able to choose which location to burn?
    * How many locations per region to draw?
-* Should Thea get "exploding 5s" and Menas get the flip a die?
-   * Exploding dice are subtly better for progress cards?